MCFpy/mcf/docs/source/getting_started.rst

     results[1]

-The latter contains a dictionary with the estimation results.
+The former contains a dictionary with the estimation results.
 To get an overview, start by extracting the dictionary:

 .. code-block:: python